 Appointment Letter | Meaning and Definition

-What is Appointment letter?
+What is Appointment Letter?

 Individuals that apply for positions will go through a selection procedure.
 Some applicants are eventually chosen for the position at the conclusion of the shortlisting.
 The company sends job offers to those individuals who have successfully completed the selection process after it is concluded.
 The company notifies the applicant that he or she has been selected and welcomes him or her to join the specified position via appointment letter.
 This letter also outlines the job’s requirements, tasks, and obligations.